Wart Removal Treatments

-What is a Wart, and What Causes Them?
+What are Warts, and What Causes Them?

 Warts are small, rough, and hard growths that are similar in color to the pigmentation of the rest of the skin.
 Common warts typically do not have any derivative symptoms other than when they arise on the feet where they can cause a painful sensation similar to walking on small stones or pebbles.